 - Tins of Chocolates and Biscuits (cookies).
 In the UK there are SO many different tins of chocolate that appear at Christmas; Miniature Heroes, Quality Street, Celebrations, Roses to name a few.
 My Mum shipped me over some Celebrations as a present!
 I was desperate for a biscuit tin because you just can’t get small packets of biscuits here!
 However, now it’s Christmas, biscuit tins have appeared in Walmart!
 In all different sizes!
 With PROPER biscuits!
 I was so excited to find them that I bought a little tin!

 - Nuts.
 We’d also have a basket of mixed nuts around Christmas time (usually walnuts, hazelnuts, brazil nuts).
 They are so time consuming having to crack each nut individually (brazil nuts are a nightmare!!) but hey Christmas traditions and Christmas traditions!

-Christmas Crackers USA
+Christmas Crackers in the USA

 This British tradition has been a little bit complicated.
 Christmas Crackers tend to be put on the Christmas Tree until the main Christmas dinner when they are laid out with the place settings.
 They are decorated tubes where 2 people take one end each and pull them apart.

 They contain a paper crown, a really bad joke and usually a silly little item or toy.
 I didn’t want to chance getting my Mum to ship me any as they contain gun powder and you can’t normally fly with them.
 I did some research online and read articles by other British Expats and discovered that the USA store, Target, will stock a small selection of them!
 They were on the bottom shelf, but they were there!
 They have a cheaper set of 6 crackers for $5 or a bigger box of 8 (with better gifts) for $10.